w3f/polkadot-spec/docs/chap-networking.md

 - `/91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/grandpa/1` - a substream/notification protocol that sends GRANDPA votes to connected peers.
 This is a *Notification substream*.

-  The messages are specified in [Section 4.8.6](chap-networking#sect-msg-grandpa).
+  The messages are specified in [Section -sec-num-ref-](chap-networking#sect-msg-grandpa).

   |     |                                                                                                            |
   |-----|------------------------------------------------------------------------------------------------------------|
   |     | For backwards compatibility reasons, `/paritytech/grandpa/1` is also a valid substream for those messages. |

-- `/91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/beefy/1` - a substream/notification protocol which sends signed BEEFY statements, as described in [Section 6.7](sect-finality#sect-grandpa-beefy), to connected peers.
+- `/91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/beefy/1` - a substream/notification protocol which sends signed BEEFY statements, as described in [Section -sec-num-ref-](sect-finality#sect-grandpa-beefy), to connected peers.
 This is a *Notification* substream.

-  The messages are specified in [Section 4.8.7](chap-networking#sect-msg-grandpa-beefy).
+  The messages are specified in [Section -sec-num-ref-](chap-networking#sect-msg-grandpa-beefy).

   |     |                                                                                                          |
   |-----|----------------------------------------------------------------------------------------------------------|
   |     | For backwards compatibility reasons, `/paritytech/beefy/1` is also a valid substream for those messages. |

-## 4.8.
-Network Messages {#sect-network-messages}
+## -sec-num- Network Messages {#sect-network-messages}

 The Polkadot Host must actively communicate with the network in order to participate in the validation process or act as a full node.